AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/email-delivery/delivery-channel-overview.md

 ## MSC Servers (Legacy) {#msc-servers-legacy}

-MSC servers are only available for some Legacy [!DNL ToutApp] customers.
+MSC servers are only available for some Legacy ToutApp customers.
 Those customers will see MSC servers available in their email settings.
 All non-legacy customers will not see MSC as an option and should connect their Gmail or [!DNL Outlook] account to [!DNL Sales Connect] to unlock a delivery channel.

 MSC servers do not support DKIM and SPF authentication methods, which can lower the deliverability rate.
 Due to this we recommend that all customers connect to Gmail or [!DNL Outlook] for the best deliverability.